tejaskhare99/Semi-Supervised-Learning-Hands-on/README.md

 1. Semi Supervised Self Training
 2. Semi Supervised Ensemble
 3. Unsupervised Pretraining
-For Semi Supervised Self Training, five base machine learning algorithms were used to perform the experimentation and get a bigger sample of the metrics for the comparison.
-For Semi Supervised Ensemble, Majority Voting Classifier was used with a choice of one of two base learners.
-And finally, for Unsupervised Pretraining, an Autoencoder is used.
+For __Semi Supervised Self Training, five base machine learning algorithms were used to perform the experimentation__ and get a bigger sample of the metrics for the comparison.
+For __Semi Supervised Ensemble, Majority Voting Classifier was used__ with a choice of one of two base learners.
+And finally, for __Unsupervised Pretraining, an Autoencoder is used.__
-There are six different sets of unlabelled data – 0%, 10%, 20%, 50%, 90%, and 95%.<br>
+There are six different sets of unlabelled data – __0%, 10%, 20%, 50%, 90%, and 95%__.<br>

 There were three original datasets, namely, Shoppers Data, Customer Data, and Heart Disease Data, where Shoppers Data was highly imbalanced, and hence two more datasets were created using Under sampling and Oversampling Shoppers Data to balance the classes.
 Hence, there is a total of five datasets on which the three algorithms have experimented.
 The naming conventions are –
 1. Data1 – Shoppers Data (https://www.kaggle.com/roshansharma/online-shoppers-intention)